Hawa Mahal Jaipur or Palace of Winds is undisputed Face of Rajasthan Tourism. The beautiful architectural design leaves visitors awestruck.

 Wind Palace Jaipur Entry Fees

-Hawamahal opens at 9 AM in morning and closes at 4:30 PM in evening.
-The best time to visit Hawamahal is in early morning when the sun rays reflect on the Rajput styled orange pink enticed Hawamahal.
+The best time to visit Hawa Mahal is in early morning when the sun rays reflect on the Rajput styled orange pink enticed Hawa Mahal.
+You can visit during noon hours in winters but it is recommended to avoid during summers.

 Even if you miss visiting it from inside you can always click a selfie in front of Palace at any time of the day.